ABOUT

 A man with glasses, a beard, and styled hair wearing a multicolored plaid jacket, looking to the side with a serious expression.

-and his interview with Ninu Nina
+And my ‘Always and Never at Home’ project interview with Ninu Nina

-Away from his own photography, Hugh co-founded Pinkie Films with writer and director Ross Jameson, where he works as Director of Photography.
-Together they've made all sorts - from brand films and social pieces to short and long form films.
-Clients include: Meta, Accenture, Lloyds, Which?, Tesco Bank, Tesco Insurance, Marriott, M+F Health, WIRE, Verri Media, National Trust, National Lottery, TFL, HCA Healthcare, B&Q and The Old Royal Naval College.
+Clients include: Meta, Accenture, Canon, Lloyds, Which?, Novartis, Tesco Bank, Marriott, M+F Health, WIRE, Verri Media, National Trust, National Lottery, TFL, HCA Healthcare, B&Q and The Old Royal Naval College.

-His work has been exhibited in a number of places, including Somerset House, Sony Imaging Gallery, Tokyo, Japan, Fotofestival Lenzburg 2022, Lenzburg, Switzerland, Fondazione Stelline, Milan, Italy, Busan International Photo Festival, Seoul, South Korea, artexarte, Buenos Aires, Argentina, MOPA, San Diego, US, Willy-Brandt-Haus, Berlin, The De La Warr Pavilion, Bexhill, Format Festival, Derby, Brighton Photo Fringe, Async Art, OpenSea, The Foundry Gallery and The Phoenix Art Space.
+My work has been exhibited in a number of places, including Somerset House, Sony Imaging Gallery, Tokyo, Japan, Fotofestival Lenzburg 2022, Lenzburg, Switzerland, Fondazione Stelline, Milan, Italy, Busan International Photo Festival, Seoul, South Korea, artexarte, Buenos Aires, Argentina, MOPA, San Diego, US, Willy-Brandt-Haus, Berlin, The De La Warr Pavilion, Bexhill, Format Festival, Derby, Brighton Photo Fringe, Async Art, OpenSea, The Foundry Gallery and The Phoenix Art Space.

-His work has also featured in a number of publications, including The Independent, The Guardian, Wire magazine, DJ, Carlson, Loupe, Marie Claire and Bazaar.
+And featured in a number of publications, including The Independent, The Guardian, Wire magazine, DJ, Carlson, Loupe, Marie Claire and Bazaar.

 Accredited member of the Association of Photographers